 In 2012, Kenya Connect celebrated its 10th anniversary with the opening of a solar-powered computer Learning Resource Center.
 This facility offers students and teachers from our 54 enrolled schools to gain access to reading materials while joining the 21st Century by acquiring computer literacy.
 The center will also help us easily maintain the many established partnerships between schools around the globe.
-Our goal of $3,500 will completely fund our organization's operations for a single month.
+Our goal of $6,000 will fund our organization's operations for two months.

 At our project site in rural Kenya, there is an average student teacher ratio of 50 to 1.
 Our enrolled schools are poorly supplied with books and the majority of them are without electricity.
 Children are literally left in the dark here in the 21st Century, struggling to keep up literacy levels.
 Students and teachers alike are also unfamiliar with computers and lack basic technology skills.